 Believe me, it has crossed my mind, during my sobriety journey, and is that one question I ask myself potentially too often, “Was I really THAT bad?”
 Did I really need to go all the way out and quit drinking for good?
 The answer is yes.
 My husband and I met just after I hit 1 year sober.
 Trust me, meeting the man of my dreams was the last thing I was prepared for.
 I had just learned how to love myself and all those flaws that I grew to hate and with no notice I had to learn how to love another human being.
-If learning to love myself was a challenge, imagine what loving someone else felt like… totally out of my comfort zone.
+If learning to love me was a challenge, imagine what loving someone else felt like… totally out of my comfort zone.

 The thing about my husband was that he lead quite the hedonist life before me and had an itching desire to include me in it.
-While back in my drinking hay day I was no stranger to a bottle of Cristal (I still consider Cristal Rose 2000 the best bottle of champagne I ever had) or vintage bottle of Vega Sicilia, half of what he brought to my table I had to politely decline.
+While back in my drinking hay day I was no stranger to a bottle of Cristal (I still consider Cristal Rose 2000 the best bottle of champagne I ever had) or a vintage bottle of Vega Sicilia, half of what he brought to my table I had to politely decline.

 No alcohol, whatsoever.

 Regardless of the obvious, I still played with the possibility of maybe having one here, another a month later.
-Perhaps I could “control” my drinking since I hadn’t being in almost 2 years.
+Perhaps I could “control” my drinking since I hadn’t been in almost 2 years.
 After all, I had a husband not some random fuck boy to drink with.
 The possibility of potentially having “one” burned me on the inside, was I really NEVER going to have a drink with the man I’ll spend the rest of my life with?
 Why did he get the shit end of the deal?

 I used to be a lot more fun to be around, in my opinion.
 He’s never known and never will know crazy alcoholic Adriana.
 He’s never known what a riot I once was, he never will.
 These two words, “more fun” haunted me for months on end.
 It’s not that our relationship was boring but there was a crazier side to me he didn’t know about.
 I would spend countless hours researching what it would mean if I had just one drink in my recovery.
 I didn’t need Google, I knew what would happen.